PagerDuty/python-pagerduty/sphinx/source/user_guide.rst

 .. code-block:: python

-    dedup_key = events_session.trigger("Server is on fire", 'dusty.old.server.net')
+    dedup_key = events_client.trigger("Server is on fire", 'dusty.old.server.net')
     # ...
-    events_session.resolve(dedup_key)
+    events_client.resolve(dedup_key)

 **Trigger an alert and acknowledge it** using a custom deduplication key:

 .. code-block:: python

-    events_session.trigger("Server is on fire", 'dusty.old.server.net',
+    events_client.trigger("Server is on fire", 'dusty.old.server.net',
         dedup_key='abc123')
     # ...
-    events_session.acknowledge('abc123')
+    events_client.acknowledge('abc123')

 **Submit a change event** using a :class:`EventsApiV2Client` instance:

 .. code-block:: python

-    change_events_session.submit("new build finished at latest HEAD",
+    change_events_client.submit("new build finished at latest HEAD",
         source="automation")

 Generic Client Features
 -----------------------
-Generally, all of the features of `requests.Session`_ are available to the user as they would be if using the Requests Python library directly, since :class:`pagerduty.PDSession` and its subclasses for the REST/Events APIs are descendants of it.
+Generally, all of the features of `requests.Session`_ are available to the user as they would be if using the Requests Python library directly, since :class:`pagerduty.ApiClient` and its subclasses for the REST/Events APIs are descendants of it.

-The ``get``, ``post``, ``put`` and ``delete`` methods of REST/Events API session classes are similar to the analogous functions in `requests.Session`_.
+The ``get``, ``post``, ``put`` and ``delete`` methods of REST/Events API client classes are similar to the analogous functions in `requests.Session`_.
 The arguments they accept are the same and they all return `requests.Response`_ objects.